Yuriorkis Gamboa Signs Multi-Fight Deal with BKB Bare Knuckle

 Olympic Champion Set for Bare-Knuckle Debut

 Olympic gold medallist and former multi-weight world boxing champion Yuriorkis Gamboa has officially signed a multi-fight, multi-year agreement with BKB Bare Knuckle in what is being described as one of the promotion’s biggest signings to date.
-The Cuban veteran is expected to make his bare-knuckle debut in the coming months as he pursues another world title and aims to extend his already decorated combat sports legacy.
+The Cuban veteran, known for his explosive style, is expected to make his bare-knuckle debut in the coming months as he pursues another world title and aims to extend his already decorated combat sports legacy.

 Inspired by the Bare-Knuckle Stage

-Gamboa’s move into bare-knuckle boxing follows his attendance at a recent BKB event, where he was reportedly impressed by the scale of the production, the crowd energy and the overall presentation of the sport.
+Gamboa’s move into bare-knuckle boxing follows his attendance at a recent BKB event, where he was reportedly impressed by the scale of the production, the crowd energy, and the overall presentation of the sport.
 The former champion has expressed strong enthusiasm about competing in what he views as boxing’s original format and is determined to prove he can reach the summit once again.
+He stated, “Bare knuckle boxing is the oldest form of boxing.
+After winning an Olympic gold medal, world championships in boxing, now I’m focused and excited to become BKB Bare Knuckle World Champion.
+I’m going to showcase my skills and show why I belong at the very top of this sport.”

-BKB executives have welcomed the deal, describing Gamboa as a high-impact addition whose Olympic pedigree, championship experience and battles against top-tier opponents significantly raise the promotion’s global profile.
-His arrival adds further star power to a roster that already includes several well-known boxers who have successfully transitioned into bare-knuckle competition.
+BKB executives have welcomed the deal, describing Gamboa as a high-impact addition whose Olympic pedigree, championship experience, and battles against top-tier opponents significantly raise the promotion’s global profile.
+BKB Bare Knuckle Boxing, founded in 2015 by Dhafir “Dada 5000” Harris and Mike Vazquez, has steadily grown its reach domestically and internationally, hosting events in various locations and utilizing its patented “Trigon” ring.
+Gamboa’s arrival adds further star power to a roster that already includes several well-known boxers who have successfully transitioned into bare-knuckle competition, such as British Olympic gold medallist James DeGale, former world champion Paulie Malignaggi, and Lee Selby, with Victor Ortiz also recently signing with the promotion.

-The signing is being seen as another milestone in BKB’s continued growth and its increasing ability to attract established names from traditional boxing.
-Official details regarding Gamboa’s debut bout and future event appearances are expected to be announced in the near future.
+The signing of Yuriorkis Gamboa is being seen as another milestone in BKB’s continued growth and its increasing ability to attract established names from traditional boxing.
+While the multi-fight, multi-year agreement was announced in early February 2026, official details regarding Gamboa’s bare-knuckle debut bout and future event appearances are still eagerly anticipated.
+As of mid-May 2026, his first bare-knuckle fight has not yet been formally scheduled or announced.

 Copy link